-Hoffman \cite{H77a} demonstrated several sequences of graphs $G_1, G_2, \dots$ such that $G_n$ is a subgraph of $G_{n+1}$ for every $n$ and $\lim \la_1(G_n) \le -2$.
+Hoffman demonstrated several sequences of graphs $G_1, G_2, \dots$ such that $G_m$ is a subgraph of $G_{m+1}$ for every $m$ and $\lim_{m \to \infty} \la_1(G_m) \le -2$.
 To state these results, we introduce the following notions.

-\begin{definition} Given a nonempty vertex subset $A$ of a graph $F$, $\ell \in \N$, and $m \in \N^+$, \begin{enumerate}[nosep, label=(\alph*)] \item the \emph{path extension} $(F, A, \ell)$ is obtained from $F$ by adding a path $v_0 \dots v_\ell$ of length $\ell$, and connecting $v_0$ to every vertex in $A$;\footnote{When $\ell = 0$, the path of length $\ell$ is simply a single vertex.} \item the \emph{path-clique extension} $(F, A, \ell, K_m)$ is further obtained from $(F, A, \ell)$ by adding a clique of size $m$, and connecting every vertex in the clique to $v_\ell$; \item the \emph{clique extension} $(F, A, K_m)$ is obtained from $F$ by adding a clique of size $m$, and connecting every vertex in the clique to every vertex in $A$. \end{enumerate} See \cref{fig:extensions} for schematic drawings of these extensions. \end{definition}
+\begin{definition} Given a nonempty vertex subset $A$ of a graph $F$, $\ell \in \N$, and $m \in \N^+$, \begin{enumerate}[label=(\alph*)] \item the \emph{path extension} $(F, A, \ell)$ is obtained from $F$ by adding a path $v_0 \dots v_\ell$ of length $\ell$, and connecting $v_0$ to every vertex in $A$;\footnote{When $\ell = 0$, the path of length $\ell$ is simply a single vertex.} \item the \emph{path-clique extension} $(F, A, \ell, K_m)$ is further obtained from $(F, A, \ell)$ by adding a clique of order $m$, and connecting every vertex in the clique to $v_\ell$; \item the \emph{clique extension} $(F, A, K_m)$ is obtained from $F$ by adding a clique of order $m$, and connecting every vertex in the clique to every vertex in $A$. \end{enumerate} \end{definition}